slimem/raytracing_renderer_cuda/README.md

 ```

 #
+The first part of this project is inspired by [this book serie by Peter Shirley](https://github.com/RayTracing/raytracing.github.io).\
 Enjoy this little project as you see fit, and feel free to contact me!\
 Email: slimlimem@gmail.com Linkedin: https://www.linkedin.com/in/slim-limem/